amedeedaboville/tsplib-rs/src/post.md

 And to my surprise, after the small multi-line modification, it passed immediately!
 Yay parser combinators and incrementally building up confidence in bigger and bigger pieces.

-Now, what's left is the "meat" of the format, to get the city list, which I had put off because it's not in the super easy `KEY: VALUE` format.
+Now, what's left is the "soymeat" of the format, to get the city list, which I had put off because it's not in the super easy `KEY: VALUE` format.

 ###Getting the cities